MirzaAbdullahBaig/Virtual-R/README.md

-# 🌟 Tailwind Portfolio Using React
+# 🌟 Tailwind Portfolio Using React With Framer Motion

 A beautifully designed and fully responsive portfolio website created using **React** and **Tailwind CSS**.
 This project demonstrates a modern and clean design approach, optimized for various devices and screen sizes. 🚀